ChenC2002/ReTA/README.md

 knowledge, ReTA selects a retrieved template and applies **Soft Import**, **Hard Import**, or **Skip** according to the evolving patient state.

-This repository implements the main next-visit, multi-label CCS diagnosis workflow.
-Paper-wide results for the additional tasks and analyses are included as reference artifacts rather than separate runnable pipelines.

 ## Method Map